Chase Sapphire Preferred Card

-Non-travel and non-dining purchases made on the Chase Sapphire Preferred will earn 1 Ultimate Rewards Point per $1 spent.
+Purchases outside of the three categories listed above made on the Chase Sapphire Preferred will earn 1 Ultimate Rewards Point per $1 spent.
 At a value of 1.25 cents per point, you're looking at a return of 1.25%.
 I recommend picking up the Chase Freedom Unlimited or Chase Ink Business Unlimited since both cards earns 1.5% cash back and has no annual fee.
 This will give you a higher return of 1.875% if you're redeeming on the Chase Ultimate Rewards Travel Portal.

 Perks and Benefits

 25% Point Boost

 Chase Sapphire Cardholders will receive a 25% boost to the value of their earned points when redeemed through the Chase Ultimate Rewards Portal.
 This gives points an easily obtainable value of 1.25 cents each.
 The same 25% boost is offered on the Chase Ink Business Preferred while a higher boost of 50% is offered on the Chase Sapphire Reserve.

 The Chase Sapphire Preferred Card offers superb travel coverage.
 When you use this card to pay for your trip, you will receive the following coverage: